bmd007/FenceX/work-report/theory-shaping.md

 same time.
 Then we calculate rate of successful queries.
 Increasing number of parallel queries drastically, should not kill the throughput.
 The possible decrease in the throughput, should be avoidable by scaling out the poll leg of FenseX.

+### Push leg throughput
- * FenceX allows high throughput push style fencing (location fence intersection).
+  FenceX allows high throughput push style fencing (location fence intersection).
  In the context of push style fencing we define throughput as __number of fence location intersections__ per second.
  FenseX is relaying on stream processing style load sharing combined with a geospatial library (no database index/query) to achieve high throughput push style fencing.
 In this regard, FenseX can be compared with [6].